La Guajira is our best known route

 You can choose between:

 - Travel through places in passenger carts to Uribia, in 4x4 from Uribia to Cabo de la Vela.
-Read our post about this journey here.
+Arrownd $80.000 each way.
+Call us for more info about this option.

-But there is also another option if you want to live an extreme backpacking experience, you can take a collective desert transport, which we call “transwayuu”, which is the form of transportation used by locals.
+But there is also another option if you want to live an extreme backpacking experience, you can take a collective desert transport in Uribia, which we call “transwayuu”, which is the form of transportation used by locals.

 In general in the rainy season, October and November is difficult, the roads can get wet and with only one rain and you can be literally surrounded by water.
 The difficulty is knowing the driest routes well.
 For this the drivers of the “transwayues”, who travel daily, can give you a hand and, in exchange for a tip, allow you to follow them through the desert.
 It can be picturesque, as they go from house to house, delivering passengers and supplies.
 Another option is to hire a local guide.